 By Mackintoshs' well published standards this is a forgotten interior, designed late in his career.
 While working on his last major commission in 1916, at Derngate in Northampton, he was asked to redesign a dining room for another house in the town.

-We had the rare treat to actually visit this interior and measure all of the component parts, and we are now able to reproduce any aspect you require, or a complete recreation of the room.
+We had the rare treat to actually visit this interior and measure all of the pieces, and we are now able to reproduce any aspect you require, or a complete recreation of the room.
 From the furniture to the woodwork, painting and stencilling.

 The decoration in the rest of the room is typically superb.
 Mackintosh created a panelled effect with the use of vertical boards ( recalling the hallway at Hill House ), stencils and the horizontal plate rack.
 The hessian wallpaper in between was painted a warm yellow.